paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-070-manufactured-home-construction-and-safety-standards.md

 **(b) Assumption of responsibility for enforcement of Federal standards; submission of enforcement plan to Secretary** Any State which, at any time, desires to assume responsibility for enforcement of manufactured home safety and construction standards relating to any issue with respect to which a Federal standard has been established under [section 5403 of this title](./chapter-070-manufactured-home-construction-and-safety-standards.md#section-5403), shall submit to the Secretary a State plan for enforcement of such standards.

-**(c) Criteria for approval of State plan by Secretary** The Secretary shall approve the plan submitted by a State under subsection (b) of this section, or any modification thereof, if such plan in his judgment—
+**(c) Criteria for approval of State plan by Secretary** The Secretary shall approve the plan submitted by a State under subsection (b), or any modification thereof, if such plan in his judgment—

 (1) designates a State agency or agencies as the agency or agencies responsible for administering the plan throughout the State;